kelbyludwig/kel.bz/content/post/lattices.md

 For short and relatively orthogonal bases, Babai works well and will likely return the closest lattice point to `w`!
 For "bad" bases, Babai is likely to return a lattice point that is not close to `w`.

-To recap: If Alice's public basis is "bad", and decrypting a ciphertext requires solving an instance of CVP, the consistently malicious Mallory will not be able to use Babai's algorithm to decrypt a captured ciphertext.
-However, Alice can use her know of her private "good" basis to decrypt messages.
-Aside from some of the implementation details, that is all there is to it!
+## How does GGH use CVP?

+GGH takes advantage CVP's assumed difficulty for "bad" bases to create an asymmetric key pair.
+A GGH keypair consists of two bases for the same lattice: one public, one private.
+A plaintext message is encoded as a vector with integer coefficients and a ciphertext is a vector that is not a lattice point.

+When Alice wants to send a message to Bob, Alice encodes her message as a vector and computes `ic = message_vector * bobs_public_basis`.
+This is then "perturbed" with a small, randomly generated vector `r`.
+Alice's ciphertext is `ct = ic + r = message_vector*bobs_public_basis + r`.

+To decrypt the message, Bob uses his private basis to solve for `ic` and then retrieves the original plaintext by multiplying the result by the inverse of his public key.

-# Some Implementation Details
+## Some Implementation Details

-## Why the perturbation vector?
+### Why the perturbation vector?
 How should the perturbation vector be generated?

 `message_vec * public_basis` will always return a lattice point.
 Why?
 Because `message_vec * public_basis` is just a linear combination of basis vectors, and